 Graduate Financial Support

 Our department is pleased to support our graduate students with Teaching Assistantships and/or Research Assistantships.
-These pay about $16,500 for the year at half time (16 hours per week).
+These pay up to $19,200 for the year at half time (16 hours per week).
 For exceptionally qualified students, we also have a limited number of tuition waivers.
 An estimate of the cost of attendance at CSUN is available here.

 The requirements for the Master of Science Degree in Physics are: